Probably every child is told we all have to do things we don’t want to do.

 If they grow up not to love, honour and obey us either we have brought them up properly or we have not: if we have there must be something the matter with them; if we have not there is something the matter with us.”

-In my experience and observation, family ties are the most inescapable and powerful connections in our lives, regardless of our feelings about them, either positive or negative.
+In my experience and observation, family ties are the most inescapable and powerful connections in our lives, regardless of our feelings about them.
 However we view our parents, they’re the only ones we have and nothing can change that.
 Those of us who have biological children must come to terms with the intimacy of conception, gestation and birth leading inevitably to loss as our children grow up and fly away into places we cannot and should not follow.
 Each of us must deal with these blood-and-bone connections as best we can; there is no escaping the shadow of one’s parents or the ghosts of one’s children, alive or dead.
 They are our greatest and most powerful teachers.

 When I was a young woman, it was all so simple.
 I would find a good man to love and be loved by.
 I would get married and have children.
 I would love my children and they would love me.

 Now that we’ve all finished laughing (or crying), let’s think about duty, just one of the thousands of hidden landmines in parent-child relationships.
 It’s hidden because we all talk about it without ever agreeing on what it means or questioning its role.
 Laing was writing in the 70s, so his language is a little outdated.
-Even so, is it true that it’s our duty to bring up our children to love us?
+Even so, is it true it’s our duty to bring up our children to love us?
 Can we coerce love, even from a child?
 Is it more important to teach them to love us as their parent or to love themselves?

 Do we deservetheir love?
 Have we earned it?
 Are we entitled to it?
 Does our love for them obligate them to reciprocate?
 For that matter, does a child’s love for his or her parent oblige the parent to return that love in kind?

-The point I’m trying to make here is that these knots we get ourselves tied up in, these eternal loops of bad logic, are so often based on a questionable statement that we don’t think to question.
+The point I’m trying to make here is these knots we get ourselves tied up in, these eternal loops of bad logic, are so often based on a questionable statement we don’t think to question.
 Breaking down the statement loosens the knot.

 What does it look like, to love, honour and obey?
 Does it mean keeping secrets?
 Never asking questions?
 Being unfailingly compliant?
 Is a child to have no viewpoint, opinion, need or desire independent of his or her parent?
 What happens when love is lost in translation?
 What if what my child or parent calls love is something I call enabling, and refuse to give — out of love?